Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/generic-lists/index.md

 * `getItems()` - returns a `java.util.List` of the items in the list.
 * `lookupTitle(String)` - return the title of a particular value from the list.

-## Generic Lists access on AEM Publish
+## Generic Lists access on AEM as a Cloud Service Publish

-Generic Lists are not accessible to everyone by default on AEM Publish.
-To make generic lists available on AEM Publish, set the appropriate ACLs:
+Generic Lists are not accessible to everyone by default on AEM as a Cloud Service Publish service.
+To make generic lists available on AEM Publish, set the appropriate `jcr:read` ACLs on either the `/etc/acs-commons/list` node, on specific list pages under `/etc/acs-commons/lists`.

 For example, the following [Sling RepoInit](https://sling.apache.org/documentation/bundles/repository-initialization.html) script allows everyone to have read access to all Generic Lists.